 General and administrative expenses include costs associated with our general management, human resources and finance functions as well as professional service charges, such as legal, tax and accounting fees.
-Other general expenses include rent, insurance, utilities, travel and other operating expenses to the extent not otherwise allocated to other functions.
+Other general expenses include rent, insurance, utilities, travel and other operating expenses to the extent not allocated to other functions.

-These general and administrative expenses increased \$1.3 million for the six months ended June 30, 1999, over the same period in the prior year but decreased as a percentage of total revenues, compared to the same period in the prior year.
-This increase reflected additional legal and professional costs of \$800,000 related to contract negotiations, patent submissions, additional tax planning, as well as litigation expenses related to the Motorola lawsuit.
-We also incurred additional expenses related of \$300,000 to the increase in staff.
+General and administrative expenses increased \$3.3 million for 1999 compared to 1998.
+This increase reflected additional legal costs related to an increased number of contract negotiations and patent submissions, additional tax planning, and litigation expenses related to the recently settled Motorola lawsuit.
+We also incurred additional expenses related to an increase in personnel.
+General and administrative headcount increased from 15 to 24 from December 31, 1998 to December 31, 1999.